malcolmregan/Gate_Circuit_to_Annealer_Embedding/README.md

 If the ```sim``` command line flag is given, an attempt to run ExactSolver on the embedding will be made.
 However, the 1-qubit adder is too large and will either take an unreasonable amount of time or cause your computer to crash.

 If the ```source``` command line flag is given, a script which defines and runs the generated embedding is created.
 This can allow the user to debug or otherwise improve the generated embedding.
 For the 1-qubit adder example, please see the generated source script, ```one_qubit_adder_Dwave.py```, in the examples directory.
-When this file is run (```python one_qubit_adder_Dwave.py```), it reports results in the same way that was described above.
+When this file is run, the defined embedding is submitted to DWave hardware, annealed, and results are reported in the same way that was described above.

 -----------------------------------------------------------------------------